 However, Paranin felt something was missing.
 She spent her childhood in the North with the Karen people and knew how hard it was.
 She thought the idea over and knew simply donating couldn’t solve the problems.
 The plight of the Karen people, especially the Karen women, was a systemic issue.
 Paranin thus merged her passion for jewelry and personal goal of helping others and launched Norwa Jewelry in 2015 in an effort to aid these people.

-Since then, Norwa has partnered with more than eight Karen communities, allowing them a creative, profitable, and safe alternative to their current jobs.
+Since then, Norwa has partnered with more than eight Karen communities and women groups, allowing them a creative, profitable, and safe alternative to their current jobs.
 We’ve been able to expand to other communities too and, similar with the Karen partnership, make use of their inherent crafts ability.

 Thinking about it now, Paranin can’t believe she didn’t start sooner.

 “Doing my own business never fails to be challenging for me.
 However, it still lacks purposes.
 I have always wanted to do something that has great impact.
 I told myself I have to make that happen.”
 Paranin

 -More Than Jewelry

 Norwa: Karen for a person with pure heart

 Through our jewelry design and business, we hope to empower those less fortunate than us to obtain a meaningful and fulfilling living.
 We hope to be the channel that links resources with communities and inspires great collaboration for worthy causes.

 We hope you know that every piece of Norwa Jewelry you wear carries the story of an individual who might otherwise be the victim of uncontrollable circumstances.
 We thank you for believing in our cause.